Nanyte25/rhacs-kind/Readme.md

 # rhacs-kind
-A development setup for RHACS operator-based deployment of central services in a Kind cluster that uses a local registry.
+A development setup for RHACS operator-based deployment in a Kind cluster that uses a local registry.

 ## Prerequisites
 1. Installed kind and docker